Eyelid Surgery and Blepharoplasty

 • Patients choose low-cost, unsafe providers

-• Pre-op assessments are rushed or skipped
+• Pre-operative assessments are rushed or skipped

 How to Ensure You Choose a Safe, Qualified Surgeon

-Confirm HPCSA registration
+• Confirm HPCSA registration

-Ask about training
+• Ask about training and specialisation

-View extensive before-and-after photos
+• View extensive before-and-after results

-Ask about infection control standards
+• Ask about infection control standards

-Understand emergency procedures
+• Understand emergency procedures

 Your Patient Rights in Cosmetic Surgery

-Patients undergoing cosmetic surgery are entitled to:
+Patients undergoing cosmetic procedures are entitled to:

 Informed Consent

-You must receive complete information on:
+You must receive complete information on risks, benefits, alternatives, expected outcomes, and recovery process.

 Safety and Professional Care